-A legal education at Western encompasses more than just attending lectures and studying for exams.
-It includes a healthy lifestyle to keep the mind, the body, the spirit, and our emotions in balance.
-We call this balance "wellness."
-At Western Law, we believe that this balance is important to ensure that you have all the necessary tools to thrive through the intensity of law school and beyond.
+A legal education at Western Law encompasses more than attending lectures and studying for exams.
+It includes a healthy lifestyle to keep the mind, body, and emotions in balance; we call this balance "wellness."
+At Western Law, we believe that this balance is important to ensure that you are prepared to thrive through law school and beyond.

 This website is intended to promote student wellness and to assist students in finding the resources they need to help cope with the stresses of law school.
-You will also find links to University and local services that are available to students who suffer from mental illness or addiction, or who have been the victims of sexual violence.
+You will also find links to University and local services that are available to students who live with mental illness, addictions, or who have been the victims of sexual violence.

 Western Law Mental Health and Wellness Services

-Western Law has two staff members available to promote and support the well-being of law students.
-Dr. Susan Battista, PhD, is a Clinical Psychologist and Sheldon Hill, MA, is a Registered Psychotherapist.
-Susan and Sheldon have a strong background in the provision of psychotherapy to post-secondary students and has a holistic understanding of the experience of law students.
-Individual counselling appointments, drop-in hours, group programs, and other mental health and wellness events and initiatives are offered throughout the year.
+Western Law has a staff member available to promote and support the wellness of law students.
+Sheldon Hill, MA, is a Registered Psychotherapist and Canadian Certified Counsellor.
+He has a strong background in the provision of psychotherapy to post-secondary students and has a holistic understanding of the experience of law students.
+Individual counselling appointments, group programs, and other mental health and wellness events and initiatives are offered throughout the year.
 All services are free and confidential for law students.

-To schedule an appointment or to ask any questions, please e-mail firstname.lastname@example.org.
+To schedule an appointment or to ask any questions, please e-mail email@example.com.
 Wellness Services are located in LB 10 and all in-person appointments will follow health and wellness guidelines due to the pandemic.
 Phone and virtual appointments will continue to be available for students.